Dr. Pepper Baked Beans with Bacon

 2.)
 Make them completely from scratch, using dried beans.
 To be honest, I don’t have much experience cooking with dried beans except for my old fashioned ham and bean soup, as I prefer using canned beans for things like leftover turkey chili and crockpot taco soup.

 3.)
 Start with plain, canned beans and add all of the ingredients to make them into sweet, salty, glazy, delicious baked beans.
-This is what I’m doing with these Dr. Pepper baked beans!
+This is what I’m doing with this Dr. Pepper baked beans recipe.

 What is in this Dr. Pepper baked beans recipe?